-Investigator Les O'Dell says he'll attest to the trustworthiness of a recent report of an encounter in October 2019 near Danese, just east of the New River Gorge National Park and Preserve, though it isn't the first time he's chronicled sightings in the area.
+Investigator Les O'Dell says he'll attest to the trustworthiness of a recent in October 2019 near the New River Gorge National Park and Preserve, though it isn't the first time he's chronicled sightings in the New River Gorge region in southern West Virginia.

-Encounters have been reported with greater frequency in the southern state, he says, possibly because of the area's mountain landscape, part of one of the most densely forested regions in the Appalachian Mountains.
+Encounters have been reported with greater frequency in southern West Virginia, he says, possibly because of its mountain landscape — part of one of the most densely forested regions in the Appalachian Mountains of the eastern U.S.

 "There seems to be a couple of hot spots across the state," O'Dell says, "but the southern third of the state may be the largest."